b-lack/qgis-fim-plugin/README.md

   FIM - Forest Inventory and Monitoring
 </h1>

+## Description

+The FIM plugin is a QGIS plugin for the Forest Inventory and Monitoring.
+FIM supports the recording of forest data based on different inventory methods.

 ## Installation from Repository

 QGIS: ``Plugins`` -> ``Manage and Install Plugins...`` -> ``Settings``